BradleyCulley/bradleyculley.github.io/_posts/2024-broken-11-31-the-mirror.md

 The house was a mix of Hank's house in CT and Ann and Dave's house in Norridgewock, plus some other influences perhaps.
 It was a nice house, of wealthy people.

+TODO - add the details about the house, the family, their jobs, their ages, their professions, and so on.
+TODO: maybe remove some of the details/sentences around her experience
+TODO: add that the surface of the mirror curved inward, so that it looked rather like a spoon.
+This was so that it could focus the sun's rays on the lens in the wall for a full 60 seconds or so.
+Also add that when she walked up to the mirror and looked at it, she stood a bit off to the side, so the reflected rays wouldn't get in her eyes.

 The light shines perfectly like that once a year.

 If you sit in the chair on the beam of light, you can ask yourself one question and you'll receive a completely true answer.